nvsnkv/NVs.OccupancySensor/readme.md

 * Serilog is used to produce the logs;
 * And since it's ASP.Net Core application you can configure it's settings, like "Urls", "AllowedHosts" etc.

-App uses .Net Core configuration, so you can change the settings by:
+App uses default .NET configuration providers, so you can change the settings by:
 * updating appsettings.json with the values you need;
 * overriding the properties using environment variables.
+* Please refer to [.NET Configuration](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration) documentation for additional details.
 #### Camera
 * `CV:Capture:Source` - the source for OpenCV capture.
 Can be either integer value that identifies your local camera, file path or link to the stream.
 Default is _"0"_.
 This value is used to create [EmguCV VideoCapture](http://www.emgu.com/wiki/files/4.4.0/document/html/961857d0-b7ba-53d8-253a-5059bb3bc1df.htm)
 * `CV:Capture:FrameInterval` - the timespan that defines how often application will request new frames from the camera.
 Default is _100 milliseconds_.